jgege/UNI-CSCU9V5/CSCU9V5.md

 ### Deadlock prevention

-- Deadlock avoidance is cery hard
+- Deadlock avoidance is very hard
 - Prevention considers the four conditions for deadlock and attacks them

 #### Attacking the mutual exclusion condition